The number one question that real estate agents get is “How much is my home worth?”.

 So if you want to know what your home’s approximately value is fill out the form below for a free, no-obligation home evaluation.

 So you’ve decided to put your house up for sale.
 What is the next step?
 Well, you have options.
 You could decide to sell it on your own – this is known in the biz as a FSBO (pronounced fizzbo) – For Sale By Owner.
 You may decide to use an agent that is not me.
-Both of these decisions are what I would classify as HUMONGOUS mistakes.
+Both of these decisions are what I would classify as BIG mistakes.
 Or you may make the correct decision and simply contact me @ 647-383-9501 or [email protected] (that’s got to be the world’s longest email address).